CoffeyBlog/CoffeyBlog/README.md

 - ⚡ **Fun fact:** I am a Veteran of the Kentucky Air National Guard.
 I was a part-time Crew Chief on C-130H while attending flight school to become a Commercial Pilot.
 - 🔭 I’m currently working on Cloud Certifications
-- :bulb: I'm interested in all things Cloud: Cloud Architecture, Cloud Engineering and Cloud-Ops
+- :bulb: I'm interested in all things Cloud: Cloud Architecture, Cloud Engineering and building Cloud-Native Web Applications
-- 💬 Talk to me about Aviation, Java, Python, Go, College Football or anything that interests you.
+- 💬 Talk to me about Aviation, JavaScript, NodeJS, React, Next.js, NextJS, Python, Go, Java, College Football or anything that interests you.
-- 🌱 I’m currently pursuing the AWS SysOps - Associate
+- 🌱 I’m currently pursuing the AWS SysOps - Associate and learning NextJS